tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/API_GrantedGroups.html' target='_blank'>Quick Base Documentation</a>

+Use API_GrantedGroups to get the list of groups to which a user has been granted access.
+If the adminOnly flag is passed, then only return groups in which this user has administration privileges.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------